-3) Family Day: Institute of Hearts | Minneapolis Institute of Arts
+3) Mia Ice Maze | Minneapolis Institute of Art

 4) Fire & Ice Festival | Parkers Lake Park, Plymouth

 This free, fun family event includes hayrides, live entertainment, snow bowling, a bonfire and fireworks at 6:30pm.
 New this year is a cardboard sled contest; come show off your creation.
 Feb 3, 3-7pm.
 For more freezy February festivities, check our Winter Family Festival Calendar:

 5) Cozy up & play at coffee shops with free play areas

-6) First Free Saturday: Off the Wall | Walker Art Center, Minneapolis
+6) First Free Saturday: Cabin Fever | Walker Art Center, Minneapolis

 7) Family Fun Day: Under the Snow | Carl Kroening Interpretive, Minneapolis | 1-3pm | Drop in for naturalist-led activities and self-guided exploration of the visitor center’s interactive exhibits.
+Feb 18.

 8) 90-second Newbery Film Festival | Minneapolis Central Library